jhw/pareto/mail.md

             Ref: HelloGetApiGwRestApi
 ```

-What's the correct `SourceArn` format should be here to make this work ?
+What's the correct `SourceArn` format here to make this work ?

 ---